bjeight/PfO3/README.md

 To build and install PfO3 using the source code in this repository, you must first install [rust](https://www.rust-lang.org/tools/install) and [maturin](https://www.maturin.rs/).

-Then you can install the python package localling using the following commands:
+Then you can install the python package locally using the following commands:

 ```sh
 ❯ git clone https://github.com/bjeight/PfO3.git